gadireddi226/TicTacToeAILearning/README.md

 # TicTacToeAILearning
 This simple swiftui app is for learning basic zero sum games algorithms.

-# For more info build documentation via xocde or open url
+For more info build documentation via xcode.

+# The app follows basic MVVM structure